MicroEJ/docs/VEEPortingGuide/uiCco.rst

 Buffer Refresh Strategy "Legacy"
 ---------------------------------

-This strategy requires to copy the previous drawings from the front buffer to the back buffer before unlocking the MicroUI Graphics Engine.
+This strategy requires copying the previous drawings from the front buffer to the back buffer before unlocking the MicroUI Graphics Engine.
 To perform this copy, this CCO uses the ``UI_DRAWING_DMA2D_xxx_memcpy()`` functions.
 At the end of the copy, the MicroUI Graphics Engine is unlocked: a new drawing can be performed in the new back buffer.